zooniverse/Data-digging/example_scripts/Building_blocks/README.md

 Further analysis beyond this point will depend more on the science in the data than its form.

+## Plot overlays

+A useful way of displaying aggregated drawing data is to show the drawings and/or the consensus drawing as a overlay on the original subject image as in example 4982655.jpg in the repository.
+This shows the original subject image with the centre points for all the circles that the volunteers drew on it during classification.
+These points were then clustered using aggregate_drawing_demo.py, and the circles in the figure show the clusters that were made, along with a summary of the number of points in each cluster.

+This figure has been produced using Python and Matplotlib, a Python package for plotting.
+Unfortunately to use this, one must successfully load a number of Python packages – this will not work with out-of–the-box Python.

+### Python Environment and Matplotlib Installation.

+It can be a pain, particularly for Windows users, to get the necessary packages installed.
+Matplotlib requires a number of packages; for the full list refer to the Installation instructions at:  https://matplotlib.org/users/installing.html

+I was on Windows 7 professional the first time I installed Matplotlib and I used the wheels from http://www.lfd.uci.edu/~gohlke/pythonlibs after many hours trying unsuccessfully to get a third party package loaders like Anaconda and Canopy and WinPython to work.

+Once Matplotlib and the dependencies were loaded and working I worked through a few of the example plots at https://matplotlib.org/gallery/index.html#pyplot-examples to make sure everything was working.

+### Files in the repository:

+•	aggregate_drawing_demo.csv  - the aggregated, clustered data sample - See the Basic_aggregation repository for how this file is created.

+•	lookup_url.py - pulls subject and url from the subject download by subject set and workflow_id – Can easily be modified for other uses where specific fields need to be set up in a table.

+•	lookup_list_subject_url.csv – the lookup list data for subject set 7369 and workflow 3130.

+•	plot_data_interactive_aerobotany.py – the plot routine customized for Aerobotany.

+•	plot_data_interactive.py – the basic generic plot routine  - a starting point for other projects

+•	4982655.jpg – a sample jpeg format saved plot

+•	4982655.fig.pickle – a sample pickle file for the above plot.

+•	pickpickles.py – a script to find and select pickled files to display using matplotlib.
+This file could be used to find and load any pickle file with every few modifications to how the pickle file is activated in the last few lines.

+Note that lookup_url.py and pickpickles.py are actually quite general and with little modification could be used for many purposes beyond their specific use here.

 ## Panoptes Client

 ### Subject_uploader